 Casey, 505 U.S., at 979 (Scalia, J., concurring in the judgment in part and dissenting in part).
-That is what the Constitution and the rule of law demand.5 nly, a ordain and establish this Constitution for the United States of America.
+That is what the Constitution and the rule of law demand.5

 It is not necessary here and now to revisit the complex legal arguments at play in this case, or in Roe, for that matter.
 In our legal system the decision in Dobbs means that this issue will now be returned to the states, and therefore to the will of the American voter where, under our Constitution, it should have remained all along.
 However, in this consequential moment, it will be helpful to look back to see how we arrived at this place, as a prelude to see how we should go forward from here.